 5.3 Orders to mainland addresses, for onward transmission to any offshore island, will incur an additional packing charge of £50 + V.A.T per carton.

-5.4 All business orders (except the above exclusions) with a net value of under £250 are subject to a carriage charge of £10.50 + V.A.T.
+5.4 All business orders (except the above exclusions) with a net value of under £250 are subject to a minimum order charge of £15.50 + V.A.T.

 5.5 Carriage will be charged on ALL orders to private individuals/addresses, irrespective of value.